Mother’s Day is upon us. Being a mom is one of my biggest life blessings. How sweet to celebrate such a special day with my own little ones!

-In this post, I wanted to share some of my family traditions that are special to me, and how I make those traditions even more special, with inexpensive thrifts and finds.
+In this post, I also want to share some of my family traditions that are special to me.
+Plus, how I make those traditions even more special with inexpensive thrifts and finds.
+(To see my traditional Mother’s Day bread and butter pudding, click here.)

-Come along with me, for an amalgamation of English, Mothering Sunday traditions- and American, Mother’s Day traditions.
+Come along with me, for an amalgamation of English Mothering Sunday traditions- and American Mother’s Day traditions.
+So, without further ado, let us get started.

 When I was a little girl, if someone were to ask me what I wanted to be when I grew up, I would have unreservedly told them that I wanted to be a mom.